arturtamborski/cli-best-practices/README.md

 <br>

-### 4.12.
-Use short, terse and simple language for describing the program's behaviour.
+## 4.12.
+Use short, terse and simple language for describing the program's behaviour

 Do not use slang-specific words if they obfuscate otherwise simple meaning.
 Try to keep the program-specific slang or brand-specific slang to minimum.
 One example of that is `yargs` which uses pirate-like terminology to explain its meaning and create a brand around it.
 It's okay to do so as long as it doesn't spread accross the whole help page or documentation.